Oscar “Blue” Ramirez

 🕊️ Final reflection

+Beyond the political debate, this project reveals a deep tension between the need for security and respect for diversity.
 Prohibiting it may seem like a control measure; However, when public policies forget empathy, they end up alienating rather than integrating.

 In times when the world is fragmenting due to cultural differences, Italy faces the challenge of deciding whether to govern from fear or from inclusion.